Usealan/alan_api_docs/source/index.html.md

 start_date | (Optional) YYYY-MM-DD Start date for query. end_date | (Optional) YYYY-MM-DD End date for query.
-It can't be less than the start date. q | (Optional) Search parameter to attempt to match leads by name, email or phone number.
+It can't be less than the start date. q | (Optional) Search parameter to attempt to match leads by name, email or phone number. size | (Optional) Integer.
+Quantity of results returned.
+Default is 500.
+Maximum is 5000 page | (Optional) Integer.
+The page parameter is used to specify the page number when retrieving paginated data.
+Default is 1.

 # Appointments